 - Infants born to HBsAg and hepatitis B e antigen (HBeAg) positive mothers have a 70 to

 What Are The Programs Goal And Objectives?

-1. Identify high risk infants by routinely screening all
+1. Identify high-risk infants by routinely screening all

 B vaccine to all newborns before discharge and Hepatitis B Immune Globulin

-susceptible contacts of HBV infected pregnant women are identified and offered
+susceptible contacts of HBV-infected pregnant women are identified and offered

 How Does The Perinatal Hepatitis B Prevention Program Work?

 In order to achieve the programs goal, the program

 must have the support and cooperation of the private and public health sectors.

 more information regarding the Perinatal Hepatitis B Prevention Program,